-CSMGEP Programs include the Mentoring Program, the Summer Training Program, and the Summer Economics Training Program
+CSMGEP Programs include the Mentoring Program, the Summer Training Program, and the Summer Economics Fellows Program

 Since 1974, the AEA Summer Training program and Scholarship Program have increased diversity by preparing talented undergraduates for doctoral programs in Economics and related disciplines.
 The program uniquely enables students to develop and solidify technical skills in preparation for the rigors of graduate studies.
 As many as 20% of PhDs awarded to minorities in economics over the past 20 years are graduates of the program.

 All students receive eight weeks of intensive training in microeconomics, math, econometrics and research methods.
 At 3 credits per class, students have the opportunity to earn 12 college credits.
-The Summer Training Program is hosted by Michigan State University starting in 2016.
-Please email@example.com for details.
+The Summer Training Program has been hosted by Howard University since 2020.
+Please email firstname.lastname@example.org for details.

 Sponsored by the American Economic Association and the National Science Foundation, the Summer Economics Fellows Program is designed to increase the participation and advancement of women and underrepresented minorities in economics.
 Fellows would spend a summer in residence at a sponsoring research institution, such as a Federal Reserve Bank or other public agency.
 Summer economics fellowships are available to senior graduate students and junior faculty.